-- Students may not approach an early childhood centre to organise their own practicum. - Students may only approach an early childhood centre once they have received confirmation of practicum early childhood centre they are to be in. - If a student is out of synchrony with their cohort due to a course failure, deferral, and withdrawal or for any other reason, they must check with the Student Education Centre to ensure they are eligible to enrol. - Practicum cannot happen if it clashes with any programme course work. - Out-of-schedule practicum may be allowed in exceptional circumstance but only after consultation with the Associate Director of Early Childhood Teacher Education and with the approval of the Director of Early Childhood. - Students are advised that an out of schedule practicum will extend their time to completion of the programme. - If a student has an out of schedule practicum and are eligible for a student loan, they may not qualify for a student allowance during the out of schedule practicum.
+- Students may not approach an early childhood centre to organise their own practicum. - Students may only approach an early childhood centre once they have received confirmation of the early childhood centre they are placed in - Every endeavour will be made to place you in your area of choice, it is the responsibility of the Practicum Placement Co-ordinator to assign you to a designated centre.
+You may therefore be required to travel. - Students will be advised in advance of their centre placement.
+Requests for any changes must be made through the Practicum Placement Co-ordinator. - When a change in a student's circumstances means that s/he is unable to proceed with a placement that has been confirmed the student must contact the Practicum Placement Co-ordinator immediately. - For the purposes of practicum placements, Auckland is defined as an area between and inclusive of Pōkeno in the south and Warkworth in the north. - If a student is out of synchrony with their cohort due to a course failure, deferral, and withdrawal or for any other reason, they must check with the Student Education Centre to ensure they are eliqible to enrol. - Practicum cannot happen if it clashes with any programme course work. - Out-of-schedule practicum may be allowed in exceptional circumstance but only after consultation with and approval from the Associate Director of Early Childhood Education - Students are advised that an out of schedule practicum is likely to extend their time to completion of the programme. - If a student has an out of schedule practicum and are eligible for a student loan, they may not qualify for a student allowance during the out of schedule practicum.
+This is the student's responsibility to check.